CrypticMonkey3/NU-Game-Jam/README.md

 - White Cat: More balls!

 ## To do
-1. Stop flickering
-2. Ball can move in any trajectory, rather than one at 45deg
+1. Ball can move in any trajectory, rather than only at 45deg
-3. Add prompt to top left saying how to exit game (Press ESC)
 4. Bat and Ball collisions
 5. Power-ups!